Yadavindra Singh: Family

-Later life and death
+Later career and death

-He continued his career from 1956 onwards, serving as Indian delegate to the United Nations General Assembly from 1956 to 1957 and to UNESCO in 1958.
-He also headed the Indian delegation to the FAO on and off during 1959–1969.
-Sir Yadavindra served as Indian Ambassador to Italy (1965–1966) and as Indian Ambassador to the Netherlands from 1971 until 17 June 1974, when he died suddenly in office at The Hague from heart failure, age 60.
+Later in his career, Singh served as the Indian delegate to the United Nations General Assembly from 1956 to 1957 and to UNESCO in 1958.
+He also headed the Indian delegation to the Food and Agriculture Organization at various times from 1959 to 1969.
+Singh served as the Indian Ambassador to Italy from 1965 to 1966 and as the Indian Ambassador to the Netherlands from 1971 until 17 June 1974, when he died suddenly in office at The Hague from heart failure, age 60.
 On specific instructions of Indira Gandhi, he was cremated with full state honours.

+Personal life

-He was succeeded as family head by his son Captain Amarinder Singh, who is a politician with the formerly Congress now in Bhartiya Janata Party and who served as Chief Minister of the Indian State of Punjab from 2002 to 2007 and again starting in 2017 to 2021.
-His daughter, Heminder Kaur, was married to K. Natwar Singh, the former external affairs minister of India.
+Singh’s wife, Mehtab Kaur, was a politician and served as a Member of Parliament in both the Rajya Sabha and the Lok Sabha.
+His son, Amarinder Singh, served as the Chief Minister of Punjab from 2002 to 2007 and from 2017 to 2021, and also served as a Member of Parliament in the Lok Sabha.
+His daughter, Heminder Kaur, was married to Natwar Singh, former Minister of External Affairs of India.